MMostafa-Hub/GS-Headway-Data-Track/swe_principles/README.md

 # Time Series Simulator

- is a simple and easy to use tool for generating time series data samples.
+ is a simple and easy-to-use tool for generating time series data samples.
 It uses pandas and numpy to generate the samples.
 And it uses matplotlib for visualizing the data.

 ## Features